COSP serves Native American graduate students & domestic graduate students of color.

 Eligibility criteria for a COSP Travel Grant can be viewed here.

 Contact Cori Bazemore-James at firstname.lastname@example.org to request the application for a COSP Travel Grant.

-We offer several workshops throughout the academic year that focus on academic and professional development topics:
+COSP offers several workshops and panels throughout the academic year that focus on academic, professional, and personal development topics.

 - dissertation writing

 - job search processes